 The NHS Confederation is working with NHS Clinical Commissioners, NHS Providers and the Local Government Association to help spread the learning from the vanguard programme across the health and care sector.

-As part of this, we are holding an event on 28 November in London which will offer insight into the outcomes and lessons from the vanguards, and explore how they can inform broader transformation work around the development of sustainability and transformation partnerships and accountable care systems.
+As part of this, we are holding an event on 28 September in Birmingham which will offer insight into the outcomes and lessons from the vanguards, and explore how they can inform broader transformation work around the development of sustainability and transformation partnerships and accountable care systems.

 Like this post?